A Management Dashboard for Restaurant Admins.

 The Process

-To ensure the solutions met user needs, I followed a comprehensive design process, including background research, stakeholder and user interviews, usability testing, & competitive analysis.
+To ensure the solutions met user needs, I followed a comprehensive design process, including background research, stakeholder and user interviews, usability testing, and competitive analysis.
 This led to the identification of key issues and user preferences.

 Bring to Life